 Preventing Tick Bites and Embeddings

-As someone that spends a great amount of time around woods and even in my own yard.
+As someone who spends a great amount of time around woods and even in my own yard.
 It is important to know a little something about ticks and preventing tick bites and embeddings.

 How Many Tick Varieties Are There?